stairch/awesome-hslu/README.md

 This repository is inspired by the [awesome-lists](https://github.com/sindresorhus/awesome) project.

 ## Contributing
+:rotating_light: Are you an HSLU student and your repos are not in this list?
+Then please create an issue with the title '`add repos of @<username>`'!

-You're welcome to contribute to this list!
+You're also welcome to edit this list yourself!
 Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines to get started.

 ## License ![license](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-2.png)
 This project is licensed under the WTFPL license.
 See [LICENSE](LICENSE.md) for more info.